eclipse-zenoh/zenoh-c/README.md

   ```

   The result of installation is the header files in `include` directory, the library files in `lib` directory and cmake package configuration files for package `zenohc` in `lib/cmake` directory.
 The library later can be loaded with CMake command `find_package(zenohc)`.
-  Link to targets `zenohc::lib` for dynamic library and `zenohc::static` for static one in your CMakeLists.txt configuration file.
+  Add dependency in CMakeLists.txt on target
+  - `zenohc::shared` for linking dynamic library
+  - `zenohc::static` for linking static library
+  - `zenohc::lib` for linking static or dynamic library depending on boolean variable `ZENOHC_LIB_STATIC`

   For `Debug` configuration the library package `zenohc_debug` is installed side-by-side with release `zenohc` library.
 Suffix `d` is added to names of library files (libzenohc**d**.so).